MaartenBijlsma/multiAPCMC/README.md

 when making age-specific forecasts of future cancer incidence.
-With this idea in mind the [Nordpred software](https://www.kreftregisteret.no/en/Research/Projects/Nordpred/Nordpred-software/) (Moeller et al. 2003) was developed by the Cancer Registry (Kreftregisteret) of Norway.
+With this idea in mind the [Nordpred software](https://www.kreftregisteret.no/en/Research/Projects/Nordpred/Nordpred-software/) was developed by the Cancer Registry (Kreftregisteret) of Norway.
 This package fits APC models where age, period, and cohort are entered into a generalized linear model as categorical variables, and a continuous time trend referred to as ‘drift’ is also determined.
 In order for the model to find a unique solution, a constraint has to be placed on the model.
 The Nordpred software automatically does this by setting a second reference category on the period and cohort dimensions.
 Specifically, it sets the coefficient of both the first and last period in the time series to be equal (i.e. have the same ‘effect’), and the coefficient of the oldest and youngest birth cohort.
 However, this choice determines the drift parameter, and thereby it has a potentially strong effect on extrapolating the trend towards the future (forecasting).

 In the multiAPCMC package, I allow the user to investigate other